 “I always loved coming to the old winery for events—Ty and I wanted to see it continue,” she said.

-“We sold our former Placitas house in order to buy the winery, and at the time, Jim Fish’s small adobe house adjacent to the winery was not ready to purchase,” Barb said.
-“So we lived in the winery for two winters without heat in the main space or common household amenities.”
+“We sold our former Placitas house in order to buy the winery, and at the time, Jim Fish’s small adobe house adjacent to the winery was not available to purchase,” Barb said.
+“So we lived in the open-air winery for two winters without heat in the main space or other common household amenities.”

 Belknaps bought a propane heater to wheel around and cooked on a hot plate until the little house next door was ready for purchase.

 “We would flip a coin to see who was going to go into our make-shift kitchen in the winery to make dinner during the winter months because it was so cold,” she said.
-“As an open-air space, at times, there was actually snow on the floor!”
+“At times, there was actually snow blowing onto the floor!”
 Barb said.

 After finally acquiring the house next door, the Belknaps began focusing on restoring the health of the vineyards and renovating the event space.
 The Belknaps’ friends generously stepped up to erect wooden walls, put in place donated windows and doors, hang cabinets, fit sliding barn doors, nail baseboards, and install a beautiful tasting bar made from wood and scrap granite.
 The exposed adobe on the outside of the building was rapidly eroding, so they had the entire exterior stuccoed to preserve it.

 “We’ve already had several winery events that were successful,” Barb said.
-“Most all of the events we’ve had here were fundraisers presented by nonprofits organizations, but we are excited to have scheduled our second wedding this October and are looking forward to hosting more."
+“Manyl of the events we’ve had were fundraisers presented by nonprofits organizations, but we are excited to have scheduled our third wedding this December and are looking forward to hosting more."

-As to the availability of Placitas Winery, it is open by appointment for wine tastings, for special public events, and for private event rental.
+As to the availability of Placitas Winery, it is open for special public events and for private event rental.

-“We are revitalizing this space for the community,” Barb said.
-“We would like to see bands here, poetry readings, art shows, and other events that help strengthen what this space was built for.
-We look forward to hosting our own music, art, and poetry events in 2022.
+“We are revitalizing this space for community events,” Barb said.
+“We are planning to host bands here, poetry readings, art shows, and other events that help strengthen what this space was built for.
+We look forward to hosting our own music, art, and poetry events.

-“As animal lovers and wildlife conservationists, the Belknaps also hope to host wildlife shows at the winery in memory of Jim Fish who was a member of the Wildlife West Nature Park—a 122-acre nature park and wild animal rescue service operated by the New Mexico Wildlife Association.
+“As animal lovers, the Belknaps also hope to host wildlife shows at the winery in memory of Jim Fish who was a member of the Wildlife West Nature Park—a 122-acre nature park and wild animal rescue service operated by the New Mexico Wildlife Association.

-Currently, Placitas Winery serves five types of dry wine—crabapple, pear, wild cherry, pie cherry, and apricot—all available for $8 a glass to be enjoyed on the winery grounds, and $12 for a half bottle (375ml) to take-out.
-The winery offers a handy wine-tasting flight carrier with five 1-oz. samples for $10.
-Plum, raspberry, choke cherry, peach, Syrah, and Gamay wines are currently in the works.
+Currently, Placitas Winery serves five types of dry wine—crabapple, pear, wild cherry, plum, and apricot—all available for $8 a glass to be enjoyed on the winery grounds, and $12 for a half bottle (375ml) to take-out.
+The winery offers a wine-tasting flight with five 1-oz. samples for $10.
+Raspberry, choke cherry, apple, and peach wines are planned for the future.

 In addition to having wine for sale, Placitas Winery serves New Mexico craft beer at all winery special events.

 “We don’t want to be a bar,” Barb said.
-“Right now, we just want to provide an atmosphere in which people can come enjoy our products by appointment, host local events, or maybe even get married.”
+“Right now, we just want to provide an atmosphere in which people can come enjoy our products at our special events, host their own parties, or maybe even get married.”